 Having a clear purpose will ensure your content is valuable to the reader.
 This is essential for obvious reasons, not least because customers and prospects will feel as though they have gained value from your business simply by visiting your site, leaving them wanting to come back for more.

-Valuable content will also encourage media outlets to link through to your web page, supporting the media relations and SEO aspects of your marketing strategy
+Valuable content will also encourage media outlets to link through to your web page, supporting the media relations and SEO aspects of your marketing strategy.

 Next up, draft your headline.
-It’s always possible to tweak this once the piece is drafted but it’s essential to have a strong working title to refer back to regularly whilst you are writing.
+It’s always possible to tweak this once the piece is drafted but it’s essential to have a strong working title to refer back to regularly whilst you are copywriting.
 This will keep you on track and ensure you never veer away from the key message or point you are trying to convey.

 Five times as many people read headlines as the main copy, so make sure yours is as engaging as possible to encourage people to read on.
 Think punchy, clear, and simple.
 SEO is also a consideration when developing headlines – more on that later!